nazar256/friendship-api/README.md

 * create vagrant script
 * use nelmio/alice for fixtures generation
 * add ability to see friends of friend on N-th level
-* write a test to check the ApiDoc availability for every route
+* write a bundle to test the ApiDoc availability for every route (or find one)
+* implement Symfony 2.7 code sniffer standard to all project files!